Good-Ghosting/goodghosting-protocol-v2/README.md

 In this scenario, `cumulativePlayerIndexSum` will be `7`.
 The twist is that player2 early withdrew so `cumulativePlayerIndexSum` became `2`.
 This means that player 1 gets all the interest and rewards earned by the pool accrued during the deposit phase.

 **Accounting for the Waiting Round**
-For hodl pools i.e where we have only let's say 1 deposit segment and long waiting round i.e 1 month or 3 months.
-We need a different accounting mechanism to calculate the intrest accrued in the waiting round.
+For hodl pools, i.e where we have 1 deposit segment (1 month) and a longe waiting round(3 months).
+We need a different accounting mechanism to calculate the interest accrued in the waiting round.

-In V2 we have new mapping `totalWinnerDepositsPerSegment[segment_no]` which basically keeps a track of all winners deposit amounts, so during the waiting period based on the % of the waiting round out of the total duration.
+In V2 we have a new mapping `totalWinnerDepositsPerSegment[segment_no]` which keeps track of all winners deposit amounts.
+We also calculate the ratio of the waiting round duration vs. the total game duration, to determine the interest % that was generated during the waiting round.

-The % of the winner interest share during the waiting round phase is calculated by `total_deposits_made_by_player / totalWinnerDepositsPerSegment[last_segment_pool]`
+The % of the winner interest share during the waiting round phase is calculated by:
+a) calculate how much the player's deposit amount represents compared to the total deposit amount of all winners:
+`% of winner interest accrued during waiting round = total_deposits_made_by_player / totalWinnerDepositsPerSegment[last_segment_pool]`

+b) calculate interest amount for the winner earned during the waiting round:
-then interest share of the winner interest share = `total_interest * % of winner interest accrued during waiting round / 100`
+`total_interest * % of winner interest accrued during waiting round / 100`

 **Considering a example**

 ```
 If there are 2 players who deposit 20 & 40 DAI each in a pool which is 1 week long.

-So assuming waiting round dominance in the pool is 75 %
+Assume the waiting round dominance in the pool is 75%.

-So if total interest is 100 DAI the interest accrued in waiting round would be 75 DAI
+Assume the total interest is 100 DAI, so the interest accrued during the waiting round is 75 DAI.

 interest share of player 1 = 20 / 60 * 100 = 33.3 %

-now for player 1 the waiting round interest share would be 33.3 / 100 * 100 = 33.3 DAI, hence for player 2 because they deposited more the interest would be 66.6 DAI
+now for player 1 the waiting round interest share would be 33.3 / 100 * 100 = 33.3 DAI, hence for player 2, because they deposited more, the interest would be 66.6 DAI.
 ```

-Once we have the interest/incentive/reward accrued for both deposit & waiting round for each player we just add both and hence making sure the accounting is fair for all types of pools and for all winners.
+Once we have the interest/incentive/reward accrued for both deposit & waiting round for each player we just add both values to calculate the total amount of interest a player should receive, ensuring the accounting is fair for all types of pools and for all winners.

 ## Emergency Scenario